 Article 19 – The Board of Directors has the power to approve AMEC’s actions in concrete cases, with the mention of the parties involved, by decision of an absolute majority of its members.
-However, the Management Board may decide on public statements in case of emergency, when it will immediately inform the members of the Board of Directors, by electronic means.
+However, the Executive Board may decide on public statements in case of emergency, when it will immediately inform the members of the Board of Directors, by electronic means.
 In this case, the board members may, in accordance with the Article 15, item (i), call for an extraordinary meeting of the Board so that the matter is discussed and resolved by all members.

 Paragraph Two: The expenses arising from the performance in concrete cases presented by the Members and in their exclusive interest should be paid by these Members.
 When such initiatives are in defense of the interests of minority shareholders, the respective expenses shall be paid by the Association and, if necessary, by all Members.

-I- The CEO shall be elected by the Management Board among Amec’s Members and representatives of Amec’s Members or shall be any professional with good reputation and recognized knowledge about the capital market, including a member or executive working for a company that provides service for the Association.
+I- The CEO shall be elected by the Executive Board among Amec’s Members and representatives of Amec’s Members or shall be any professional with good reputation and recognized knowledge about the capital market, including a member or executive working for a company that provides service for the Association.

 II – The Vice Presidents shall be elected among Amec’s Members and can be either members of the Board of Directors or not;

 III – Up to 2 (two) Vice Presidents not associated with the Members may be elected, a situation that shall be verified on the moment of the election; the professional to be chosen shall necessarily be someone with good reputation and recognized knowledge about the capital market and/or corporate governance.
-In the event of vacancy on the mentioned positions, the Board of Directors shall appoint the substitutes among the Association’s Members to reestablish the Management Board until the end of the respective mandate.
+In the event of vacancy on the mentioned positions, the Board of Directors shall appoint the substitutes among the Association’s Members to reestablish the Executive Board until the end of the respective mandate.

 - a) managing the Association by applying the guidelines and policies established by the Board of Directors;